Ramakrishna: Education

-Ramakrishna's father died in 1843, a loss which he felt very strongly, making him more reticent.
-Ramakrishna was about seven and half years at this time.
-Sometimes, visiting the nearby cremation ground alone, he would practice spiritual disciplines there.
-At this stage, the family responsibilities fell on his elder brother, Ramkumar, who was about thirty-one years older than him.
-When Ramakrishna was in his teens, as the family's financial position worsened, Ramkumar started a Sanskrit school in Calcutta (Jhama pukur lane), whilst also serving as a priest there.
-Ramakrishna moved to Calcutta in 1852 along with his brother to assist him in the priestly work.
+Ramakrishna's father died in 1843, a loss which he felt very strongly and made him reticent.
+He would visit the nearby cremation ground alone to practice spiritual disciplines there.
+At this stage the family responsibilities fell on his elder brother, Ramkumar, who was about thirty-one years older than him.
+When Ramakrishna was in his teens, the family's financial position worsened, Ramkumar then started a Sanskrit school in Calcutta (Jhama pukur lane), whilst also serving as a priest there.
+In 1852, Ramakrishna moved to Calcutta along with his brother to assist him with the priestly work.

 Priesthood and marriage

 Lead up to priesthood

-In 19th century Calcutta, there lived Rani Rasmani, a woman with a commanding personality, a wealthy widow with four daughters.
-She was the first of many prominent women who played a major role in the life of Ramakrishna.
-Inheriting property from her husband, she managed to endear herself to the people of the city through her exceptional managerial skills of the estate, resistance against the British authorities, and various philanthropic works.
-Well known for her kindness, benevolence to the poor, and also for her religious devotion, she was much loved and revered by all, and proved herself to be worthy of the title, "Rani" Being an ardent devotee of the Goddess Kali, she had the words, "Sri Rasmani Dasi, longing for the Feet of Kali”, inscribed in her estates official seal.
-After having a vision of the Goddess Kali, in a dream on the night before her departure for a pilgrimage to the Hindu holy city of Kashi, she founded the now famous Dakshineswar Kali Temple.
-Reportedly in the dream, the goddess instructed her that instead of visiting Kashi, she had better set up a stone idol of the Goddess at a beautiful place on the banks of the Bhagirathi River, and make arrangements for the daily worship and Prasada offering there; then she would manifest in the deity and receive her worship.
+In the 19th century Calcutta, there lived Rani Rasmani, a wealthy woman with a commanding personality.
+A widow with four daughters, she was the first of the many prominent women who played a major role in the life of Ramakrishna.
+Inheriting property from her husband, the Rani managed to endear herself to the people of the city through her exceptional managerial skills of the estate, her resistance against the British colonial authorities, and her various philanthropic works.
+Known well for her kindness, benevolence to the poor, and also for her religious devotion, she was much loved and revered by the people and proved herself to be worthy of the title "Rani".
+Being an ardent devotee of the Goddess Kali, the Rani had the words, "Sri Rasmani Dasi, longing for the Feet of Kali”, inscribed in her estates official seal.
+After having a vision of the Goddess Kali in a dream on the night before her departure for a pilgrimage to the Hindu holy city of Kashi, she founded the now famous Dakshineswar Kali Temple.
+Reportedly in the dream, the goddess instructed her that instead of visiting Kashi she better set up a stone idol of the Goddess at a beautiful place on the banks of the Bhagirathi River, and make arrangements for the daily worship and prasada offering there, then she would manifest in the deity and receive her worship.